European witchcraft: In Eastern Europe

+In Ukrainian lands under the rule of the Polish-Lithuanian Commonwealth an important source of law employed during witch trials were commentaries by Bartłomiej Groicki.
+Evidence of application of torture to suspected witches is contained in 17th and 18th-century records from Lviv, Kamianets-Podilskyi and Kremenets.
+However, only around 5% of accused were tortured, mostly due to the lack of hangmen and the generally milder character of judiciary in comparison to Western countries.
+Only a small part of accused were sentenced to death, and in more than half of cases the courts refused to investigate witchcraft accusations.

+Ruthenians populating the modern territory of Ukraine were widely stereotyped by their Polish neighbours to engage in magic and witchcraft, but a similar reputation was also ascribed to Polish Catholics in Ukrainian Orthodox sources of the time.
+During the Khmelnytsky Uprising, defeats of the Polish army by Zaporozhian Cossacks were frequently ascribed to the employment of witchcraft by the latter.
+In Left-bank Ukraine, six women were burned in 1667 after being accused of employing magic against hetman Ivan Briukhovetsky and his wife Daria Dolgorukova, which supposedly resulted in a miscarriage.

+Persecution of witches in Poland-Lithuania was officially stopped in 1776, one year after a ban on witch trials was introduced in the Russian Empire.
+Despite this, accusation of witchcraft continued to be present in Ukrainian court records into the 19th century.

 20th and 21st centuries

 Modern witchcraft in Europe encompasses a diverse range of contemporary traditions.
 Some adherents practice what they believe are traditions rooted in ancient pagan and mystical practices, while others follow openly modern, syncretic traditions like Wicca.
 While adherents distinguish between Wicca and these other traditions, religious studies scholars class these various neopagan witchcraft traditions under the broad category of "Wicca."

 These traditions emerged predominantly in the mid-20th century, inspired by a revival of interest in pre-Christian spirituality.
 Influenced by the now-discredited witch-cult hypothesis, which suggested persecuted witches in Europe were followers of a surviving pagan religion, these traditions seek to reconnect with ancient beliefs and rituals.

 Britain

 During the 20th century, interest in witchcraft rose in Britain.
 From the 1920s, Margaret Murray popularized the 'witch-cult hypothesis': the idea that those persecuted as 'witches' in early modern Europe were followers of a benevolent pagan religion that had survived the Christianization of Europe.
 This has been discredited by further historical research.

 From the 1930s, occult neopagan groups began to emerge who called their religion a kind of 'witchcraft'.
 They were initiatory secret societies inspired by Murray's 'witch cult' theory and historical paganism.
 They did not use the term 'witchcraft' in the traditional way, but instead defined their practices as a kind of "positive magic".
 Among the most prominent of these traditions is Wicca, pioneered by Gerald Gardner in England during the mid-20th century.
 Gardnerian Wicca, the earliest known form, draws on elements of ceremonial magic, historical paganism, and witch cult theories.